AdiYoOdi/GetMiningRewards/README.md

             output[2] is the Delegator
             output[3 4 5 ] extra fluf we need to discard

-Just tought about the transactions in/out of the wallet , those also need to be filtered
+Just tought about the transactions in/out of the wallet , those also need to be filtered.
+Maybe filter first all the transactions that have output[0] as value zero , it seems all mined blocks have that